Skip to main content

 • Load calculation reference.
 Note the Manual J results or attach the calculation.

 • Scope of work.
+Write a clear scope of work.
 “Remove existing 3-ton Carrier system.
 Install new Trane XR16 heat pump and air handler.
 Reuse existing ductwork with plenum modifications.
 New thermostat, line set, and electrical connections.”

 • Timeline.
 “Equipment replacement: 1 day.
 Start within 1 week of signed contract.”